FIFA 19 Career Mode transfer and scouting tips | Goal.com

 "Showing great potential" means a player has potential of 80-84; "an exciting prospect" means a player has potential of 85-89; and "has the potential to be special" means a player has potential of 90 plus.
 You may also see the comment "has that something special" – this remark just means that the player has the flair trait (more likely to perform heel-flicks) but has no bearing on potential.

 While you can rely on your scouts to find you players, you can use your own footballing knowledge to find exciting, young players - the likes of Jadon Sancho and Phil Foden are just as talented in FIFA as they are in real life.
-You can also search online as there are plenty of websites which will list players' in-game statistics and potential.
+You can also search online as there are plenty of websites, including this detailed guide on Goal, which will list players' in-game statistics and potential.
 Find those players in-game and add them to your shortlist before asking your scouts to look at the players so you will have a better idea of the player's transfer value and wages.

 Best FIFA 19 Career Mode bargains